gabors-data-analysis/gabors-data-analysis.github.io/_pages/readings.md

 * Michael Lewis[ Moneyball](https://www.amazon.com/Moneyball-Art-Winning-Unfair-Game/dp/0393324818) *Super famous book on how finding mispriced players can give an edge is baseball.*
 * Andrew Leigh: [ Randomistas: How Radical Researchers Are Changing Our World](https://www.amazon.co.uk/Randomistas-Radical-Researchers-Changing-World/dp/0300236123/ref=asap_bc?ie=UTF8) *Interesting review on experiments in business, as well as government.
 From an academic/politician.*
 * Michael Luca and Max H. Bazerman (2020) [The Power of Experiments: Decision Making in a Data-Driven World](https://mitpress.mit.edu/books/power-experiments) New dawn of experiments using large datasets with a focus on testing at businesses such as Airbnb or Uber.
+* Carl Bergstrom Jevin West [Calling-bullshit](https://www.penguinrandomhouse.com/books/563882/calling-bullshit-by-carl-t-bergstrom-and-jevin-d-west/)  A fantastic book based on a very famours [course](https://www.callingbullshit.org/) will help you see through deception by statistics.

 ## Intro Data Science / statistics books
 * Roger Peng and Elizabeth Matsui [The Art of Data Science](https://bookdown.org/rdpeng/artofdatascience/) Intro review on the steps of analyzing data.